-The regulations and policies on briefings set forth in Chapter 5 of this plan require COC to provide information on portability to all applicant families that qualify to lease a unit outside COC's jurisdiction under the portability procedures.
+The regulations and policies on briefings set forth in Chapter 5 of this plan require the PHA to provide information on portability to all applicant families that qualify to lease a unit outside the PHA's jurisdiction under the portability procedures.
 Therefore, no special briefing is required for these families.

-No formal briefing will be required for a participant family wishing to move outside COC's jurisdiction under portability.
-However, COC will provide the family with the same oral and written explanation of portability that it provides to applicant families selected for admission to the program (see Chapter 5).
+No formal briefing will be required for a participant family wishing to move outside COC the PHA's jurisdiction under portability.
+However, the PHACOC will provide the family with the same oral and written explanation of portability that it provides to applicant families selected for admission to the program (see Chapter 5).

-COC will provide the name, address, and phone of the contact for COCs in the jurisdiction to which they wish to move.
-If there is more than one PHA with jurisdiction over the area to which the family wishes to move, COC will advise the family that the family selects the receiving PHA and notify the initial PHA of which receiving PHA was selected.
-COC will provide the family with contact information for all of the receiving PHAs that serve the area.
-COC will not provide any additional information about the receiving PHAs in the area.
-COC will further inform the family that if the family prefers not to select the receiving PHA, the initial PHA will select the receiving PHA on behalf of the family.
-In this case, COC will not provide the family with information for all receiving PHAs in the area.
+The PHACOC will provide the name, address, and phone of the contact for the PHAs in the jurisdiction to which they wish to move.
+If there is more than one PHA with jurisdiction over the area to which the family wishes to move, the PHACOC -will advise the family that the family selects the receiving PHA and notify the initial PHA of which receiving PHA was selected.
+The PHACOC -will provide the family with contact information for all of the receiving PHAs that serve the area.
+COC The PHA will not provide any additional information about receiving PHAs in the area.
+COC The PHA will further inform the family that if the family prefers not to select the receiving PHA, the initial PHA will select the receiving PHA on behalf of the family.
+In this case, COC the PHA will not provide the family with information for all receiving PHAs in the area.

-COC will advise the family that they will be under the receiving PHA's policies and procedures, including screening, subsidy standards, voucher extension policies, and payment standards.
+The PHACOC_will advise the family that they will be under the receiving PHA's policies and procedures, including screening, subsidy standards, voucher extension policies, and payment standards.